 RBA stands for Re-Buildable Atomizer.
 It’s a sort of DIY type of vape.
 An RBA is an advanced vape with a deck for user-installed coils and wicks, called “builds.”
-The term RBA can specifically refer to removable decks for vape tanks, or for any atomizer with a build deck, like an RDA, RDTA, RTA, or genesis.
-Over the years, the term “rebuildable atomizer” has become more common for the category term, but it’s simply what RBA means.
+The term RBA is nowadays used almost exclusively for removable decks for vape tanks, and “rebuildable atomizers” has become a more common term for the wider category.
+But any atomizer with a build deck (like an RDA, RDTA, RTA, or genesis,) is technically an RBA vape.

-The manual nature of wetting the wicks and coils makes RDAs less convenient than a tank, unless they’re set up for and used with a squonk mod.
-A squonkable RDA can be fed e-juice from a small squeezable bottle located in the mod, accessed through a small window.
-Squonking is still manual and it’s like dripping, except that it’s much more convenient than having to carry an e-juice bottle separately.
+The manual nature of wetting the wicks and coils makes RDAs less convenient than a tank unless they’re set up for and used with a squonk mod.
+A squonk-ready RDA (often called an RSA) comes with a hollow 510 pin and can be fed e-juice from a small squeezable bottle that’s located inside the mod, accessed through a small window.
+Squonking is still manual and it’s a lot like dripping, except that it’s much more convenient than having to carry an e-juice bottle separately.

 RBA tanks are simply vape tanks with rebuildable decks.
 There are several names (most being acronyms) that you’ll encounter.